 Rarely, patients may have an allergic reaction to the contrast dye used in the procedure.
-Medications are available in the department if this does happen.
-If you have had a previous reaction to intravenous contrast medium (the dye used for some X-rays and CT scanning), please inform the Radiology department before your appointment.
+Medications are available in the department if this does happen to occur.

 Further information

 This is available from the radiology department on the phone numbers below or from the following websites: